fauxtix/BlazorFluentUI_FL/README.md

   ---
 ## Overview

-**Blazor Fluent UI_FL** is a web application that leverages multiple APIs to provide a comprehensive cooking resource.
+**BlazorFluentUI_FL** is a web application that leverages multiple APIs to provide a comprehensive cooking and multimedia resources.

 1. **Edaman API**: This application utilizes the Edaman API for _recipe search_ functionality and access to a comprehensive _food database_.
 It allows users to search, browse, and save their favorite recipes.